panchami-ks1/rates-service/Readme.md

 ### Pre-requisites
 1. **Ensure Docker and Docker Compose are installed** on your machine.
 You can download Docker from [Docker's official site](https://www.docker.com/products/docker-desktop) and Docker Compose from [here](https://docs.docker.com/compose/install/).
-2. Install Make Optionally to run the commands easily [GNU-Make](https://www.gnu.org/software/make/manual/make.html)
+2. Install Make, optionally to run the commands easily [GNU-Make](https://www.gnu.org/software/make/manual/make.html)

 ### Build